Family Guy season 12: Marketing

 At San Diego Comic Con 2013, It was revealed by showrunner Steve Callaghan that one member of the Griffin Family would be killed off.
 Though many assumed to be Meg Griffin, the cast remained silent.
-Which would later be revealed to be Brian Griffin.
+This would later be revealed, with Brian Griffin being killed off.
 In addition, a preview was released.
 It was also revealed that a crossover episode with The Simpsons was in the works, which released in September 2014, titled The Simpsons Guy.
+The cover depicts the five members near the grave of Brian Griffin.